Satisfactory Academic Progress (SAP) indicates the successful completion of coursework towards a degree or certificate.

-- According to federal regulations, students who fail to make satisfactory academic progress towards their degree or certificate will lose their ability to receive Federal Student Aid (FSA).
+According to federal regulations, students who fail to make satisfactory academic progress towards their degree or certificate will lose their eligibility to receive Federal Student Aid (FSA).

-- This regulation applies to all students, including those that have not previously received financial aid.
+This regulation applies to all students applying for financial aid, including those that have not previously received financial aid.

-- Students who lose their aid may appeal the loss provided there are mitigating circumstances that inhibited their academic progress.
+Students who lose their aid eligibility may appeal the loss provided there are extenuating circumstances that inhibited their academic progress (i.e. student illness or injury, death of a relative.)

-- If mitigating circumstances do not exist, you may take classes at your own expense to demonstrate improvement for a future appeal.
+If extenuating circumstances do not exist, students may take classes to demonstrate improvement for a future appeal, but they cannot receive FSA to pay for those classes.

-- To otherwise restore eligibility students must achieve the GPA and hours target as defined in the policy.
+To otherwise restore eligibility for FSA, students must achieve the GPA and credit hour completion targets as defined in the policy.

 Cumulative grade point average (qualitative)